 A long awaited vacation finally allowed us to experience the beauty and the diversity of Southern Africa.
 The first part of the trip led us to Botswana (with a small side trip to Zimbabwe, to visit the Victoria Falls).
-This is the subject of this article – Botswana impressions.
-The second part of our trip led us to South Africa, which I will cover in a future article.
+This is the topic of this article – Botswana impressions.
+The second part of our trip led us to South Africa, which you can read here: South Africa Impressions.

 Chobe National Park is huge, with more that 11.000 km² in size.
 It is special in so far that ca. 60 km of the northern border is formed by the Chobe river.
 Since animals need to drink water, the density of wildlife in that area is very high.
 It also allows game viewing from both the river drive and from boats on the river, which is a very unique combination.

 No matter whether you choose a boat trip or a game drive, you will not be disappointed.
 Kasane allows you to choose the best of both worlds – you can book either activity here.
 We had a wonderful experience with Pangolin Safaris.
 They offer special photo boats which are perfectly adjusted to the needs of photographers.
 For our game drive, we used their Unimog photo vehicle, which are also adjusted to the exact needs of photographers.
 For example, we would not have been able to take decent Wild Dogs pictures without this vehicle.

 In hindsight, Chobe was probably the area with the highest number of animal sightings per trip.
 Only in rare cases we had to move more than a few hundred meters to see more exciting animals.
 This was true for both boat trips and game drives.